yanakolajara/L3-week-7.1-7.2-python-practice/planning.md

 # Planning Your AI Assistant

+Planning is a crucial step in the development of your AI assistant.
+It helps you define your assistant's identity, map core interactions, and design your system instructions.
+This ensures your assistant is well-structured, effective, and aligns with your goals.
+Here are recommended steps for planning your assistant:

 1. **Define Your Assistant's Identity**
    - What specific expertise will it have?
    - What "personality" fits your specialty? (professional, friendly, motivational, etc.)